SantanderMetGroup/ansible-thredds-cluster/scenarios/zequi/devel-jk/README.md

-# Scenario for development and testing
+# Scenario devel-jk

+This scenario serves as use case for development and testing of the TDS+`mod_jk` gateway infrastructure.
+It also serves as an example of different use cases that can be implemented.

 ## Requirements

 1. vagrant
 1. ansible 2.5

-## Intro
+## Documentation

-This scenario is used for development and testing of the project.
-It also serves as an example of different use cases that can be implemented.

 The main files in this directory are "source.yml" and "binary.yml".
 These playbooks deploy a httpd+mod\_jk reverse proxy in the ansible host "proxy", that forward requests to a backend consisting on two hosts, "hostA" and "hostB", each running a tds instance.
 Configuration of variables can be found in the group\_vars directory (see [Ansible docs](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html#group-and-host-variables)).